EricssonResearch/dnt/doc/notification.md

 ## Limitations

-The notification framework currently is limited to DetNet operation.
-There is no proper TSN support yet.
+The notification framework currently is limited to DetNet operation, i.e. notification messages are IP based.
 This means that:

 * Notification messages should be sent on UDP-out interfaces
-* MEP/MIP statistics are DetNet only (the MP functionality does not work with TSN)
 * Trigger messages are specific to the DetNet OAM

 However, TSN over DetNet is fully supported.